puentebravo/project2/README.md

 ## Description

 From Dad to Bad is your one stop shop for all things dad jokes, puns, and movie one liners.
-Whether it elicites laughter, tears, groaning, or a mixture of all three, From Dad to Bad has it all!
+Whether it elicits laughter, tears, groaning, or a mixture of all three, From Dad to Bad has it all!

 [Check it out here](https://aqueous-meadow-09339.herokuapp.com/)